dwighthouse/unofficial-talonvoice-docs/docs/README.md

 Talon is a next-generation speech-to-text system for coding, commanding, and dictating to a computer.
 It is currently in open beta and is under active development by creator, Ryan Hileman, as of April 2018.

-Talon provides very good recognition and a still-developing set of APIs for extending it and adding commands.
+Talon provides very good recognition and a still-developing set of APIs for extending it and adding custom phrases.
 Current versions require the use of [Dragon Naturally Speaking](https://www.nuance.com/dragon.html) and macOS at this time.
 The Talon project also includes support for the [Tobii 4C](http://a.co/bILYudx) eye tracker, which can allow the replacement of a mouse.

-These docs aim to provide a quick documentation experience on the use of various APIs, best practices, and example extensions and commands.
+These docs aim to provide a quick documentation experience on the use of various APIs, best practices, and example extensions and operations.

 ### Links